javascript-tutorial/en.javascript.info/1-js/02-first-steps/11-logical-operators/article.md

 The boolean NOT operator is represented with an exclamation sign `"!"`.

-The syntax is one of the simplest:
+The syntax is pretty simple:

 ```js
 result = !value;